Iona College Unveils Vibrant New Green Space Coming Spring Semester 2022

 Complete with benches, trees, stone walkways and a terrace area, the focus of the Murphy Green will be a gorgeous green lawn.
 The space will also include seating built into East Hill, which will provide a dramatic setting for outdoor performances, poetry readings and outdoor classes.
 Statistically, campus green spaces correlate with a higher quality of life and higher cognitive and academic performance, making this vision even more relevant.

-JoAnn Murphy will also be honored posthumously with the Legacy Award at the Iona College Trustees Scholarship Award Gala on June 4, 2021.
+JoAnn Murphy will also be honored posthumously with the Legacy Award at the Iona University Trustees Scholarship Award Gala on June 4, 2021.

 Joseph M. Murphy, Iona trustee emeritus, was the co-founder and chairman of Country Bank and is chairman of Value Investors.
 The Murphy Center is named for his parents.
 This building houses the Christopher J. Murphy Auditorium, named in memory of the Murphy’s son, Christopher.